Social Work

 SOWK 2102.
 The Social Welfare Institution.
 3-0-3 Units.

-History and current status of social welfare programs and services in the United States.
-Philosophical, religious, economic, and political perspectives on social welfare.(S)
+This course covers the history of social welfare programs and services in the United States.
+Philosophical, religious, economic, and political perspectives on social welfare policies and the role of social workers i social welfare and social justice movements across history.(S)

 Prerequisites: ENGL 1101.